 Check Your Brake Fluid

-Edited by Rich, Charmed, Eng, Anonymous and 2 others
+Edited by Rich, Charmed, Eng, Mac Evans Cerrillo and 1 other

 Healthy Break fluid helps brake systems stay in shape.
 This guide will teach you how to check the level of the brake fluid in your automobile.

 When you depress the brake pedal in your car the force of your foot is delivered to the brake system through brake fluid.
 Having non-polluted brake fluid at the correct levels in the brake system will help the car stop efficiently.
 If the car is taking more effort to stop, depressing the pedal feels unresponsive, or the pedal needs to be pushed further towards the floor then the brake fluid might need to be refilled or changed.

 - 1Secure the car.Make sure you're not parked on an incline, and be sure to apply the parking break before performing any vehicle maintenance.
 Never work while the car is on!
 Also, let the engine cool before checking fluids.Advertisement